 Popular Resource Sovereignty

 Leaders worldwide already publicly affirm popular resource sovereignty.
-Its language is already declared in major treaties ratified by nearly every country (US, China, India, etc.) covering 98% of the world’s population.
+Its language is declared in major treaties already ratified by nearly every country (US, China, India, etc.) covering 98% of the world’s population.
 The principle is friendly to resource privatization, as in the US.

-Test for Popular Resource Sovereignty: Can citizens can hold officials accountable for resource decisions without fearing for their liberty or their lives (e.g., Freedom House 'Free' or 'Partly Free').
+Basic test for Popular Resource Sovereignty: Can citizens can hold officials accountable for resource decisions without fearing for their liberty or their lives (e.g., Freedom House 'Free' or 'Partly Free').

-Historic Global Leadership
+Historic Global Leadership.

-300 years ago, 'Might Makes Right’ was the rule for all of international law.
+In the 17th century, ‘Might Makes Right’ was the rule for all of international law.